forcedotcom/cli/releasenotes/README.md

 * Run `sf update stable-rc` to update to this week's release candidate and `sf update nightly` to update to the most recent nightly.
 To return to the stable version, run `sf update stable`.
 * Use the `--version` flag to update to an older version, such as `sf update --version 2.0.1`.
-* Use the `--available` flag to view all available older versions you can update to or `-interactive` to update interactively.
+* Use the `--available` flag to view all available older versions you can update to or `--interactive` to update interactively.

 If you installed using `npm`: